 - Stuff the toasted rolls with the brats and onions.
 Top with the cabbage slaw and some spicy mustard, if using, and serve.

 - Put the brats and the onion in a large pot and cover with the beer.
 Place directly on the grill, over high heat and bring to a boil.

-- Remove brats from the beer and onion bath and place directly on the grill, grilling until full cooked.
-Tip: If you prefer to keep the sausage moist and juicy, transfer the brats from the pot to a cast iron pan on the grill and cook until fully cooked.
+- Remove brats from the beer and onion bath and place directly on the grill, grilling until fully cooked.
+Tip: If you prefer to keep the sausage moist and juicy, transfer the brats from the pot to a cast-iron pan on the grill and cook until fully cooked.